ITEMS IN CART: 0

 Finish nails are made from heavier 15- or 16-gauge wire, which means they can handle a greater payload.
 For larger trim, such as baseboards or crown molding, a finish nail is more suitable.
 A finish nail offers increased support and withdrawal resistance versus the brad nail, making it the better choice when installing larger trim and woodwork.

-Because it leaves a more visible hole in the surface, a fully driven finish nail almost always requires followup attention—which includes being puttied over to conceal the "shiner" (the exposed insertion point of a nail).
-In all,
+Because it leaves a more visible hole in the surface, a fully driven finish nail almost always requires follow-up attention—which includes being puttied over to conceal the "shiner" (the exposed insertion point of a nail).

 According to Senco, "The initial tool purchased by most consumers is typically some kind of brad nailer for attaching finish molding.
 Most who have used a hammer to drive small brads know the frustration when these nails bend - not to mention the possibility for damage if using too much force.
 The brad nailer makes these small trim jobs a breeze, with high-quality results."